joejcollins/joejcollins.github.io/_posts/2018-06-21-vscode-and-texlive-on-lubuntu.md

     code --install-extension James-Yu.latex-workshop

 LaTeX Workshop should find latexmk automagically so the LaTeX should be compiled on save.
-This is different from MikTeX on Windows which needs a `settings.json` to point to `texify` (the compiler not the beautifier).
+This is different from MikTeX on Windows which needs a `settings.json` to point to `texify` (the LaTeX compiler, not the beautifier *which is confusing in itself*).

 ### Add a VSCode build task